isomerpages/moe-marymountconvent/_marymount-experience/Our Marymount Tradition/Light Ceremony and Opening Mass.md

 <p><em>This article was first published on Catholic News on 26 January 2022.
 The photos are taken from 2023 Light Ceremony.</em>
 </p>
 <p></p>
-<h4>Opening Mass</h4>
-<p></p>
+<h4><strong>Opening Mass</strong></h4>
-<p>At Marymount Convent School, the academic year begins with the Opening
+<p>At Marymount Convent School, the academic year begins with the Light Ceremony
-Mass, a cherished tradition that unites the school community in faith and purpose.
+and Opening Mass, a cherished tradition that unites the school community in faith and purpose.
 Held early in the school year, this Mass sets a reflective and hopeful tone for the months ahead.</p>
-<p></p>
 <p>During the Opening Mass, students, teachers, and staff come together to
 seek blessings for the new academic journey.
 The ceremony includes prayers, hymns, and readings that emphasize the school's values of compassion, eloquence,